keang/keang.github.io/_posts/2023-12-15-ruby-static-typed-extension.markdown

 Errors: 1
 ```

-We already covered all combinations, but Sorbet still thinks we have not us to covered `T::Boolean, T::Boolean` :(
+We already covered all combinations, but Sorbet still thinks we have not covered `T::Boolean, T::Boolean` :(

 ### 2. Discourages unhandled exception